 4. Celebrate Your Team

 In a toxic office environment, the management never celebrates the accomplishments of their team.
 However, this environment is quick to assign blame when something goes wrong.
-That’s not the way to trust.
+That’s not the way to build trust.

 Look for reasons to celebrate your team members individually and as a whole.
 And do it often.
 When your team feels valued and appreciated by you, they’ll start to respect and trust you to do what’s in their best interest.